We are going Off-the-grid, no place for hot water showers or wifi.

 Be aware some days we will be pretty isolated, so we don’t really have an option to choose which accommodation we prefer because there’s only one.
-A hotel in Marrakesh yes, but from then on, a kind of hostels/houses where they have a room prepared to welcome guests.
+A hotel in Marrakesh, yes, but from then on, a kind of hostels/houses where they have a room prepared to welcome guests.
 As they are so little, we don’t have the option for single rooms, we will be sharing up to 5 or 6 sometimes.
 Everybody in his / her own bed.

 Unfortunately, as said before, we can not offer single rooms.
-All rooms are shared and in consequence we do not have any extra charge for singles.
+All rooms are shared and in consequence, we do not have any extra charge for singles.

 The first two days we will be running mainly by mule trails, which are not very technical if you are used to running in trails, there are some areas also were will be running cross country without any trail to follow but the terrain is open, on the third day we’ll be getting into the N’Goun Canyon, which means, yes, river crossings a hundred times, the good news is the river is somehow pretty runnable, for those who had run with us in Costa Rica, my friends the N’Goun river is a piece of cake, and for those that haven’t, check the video.
 The last two days are desert time, trust me there is no way you can get hurt in the dunes.

-You should bring both warm and fresh clothes, we’ll be starting from 2.000 m elevation, getting at one point to almost 3.000 meters and descending to 730 m the last two days, during each day you’ll experience moments where you are going to feel hot or cold, technical clothing easy to put on and take of will be useful.
+You should bring both warm and fresh clothes, we’ll be starting from 2.000 m elevation, getting at one point to almost 3.000 meters and descending to 730 m the last two days, during each day you’ll experience moments where you are going to feel hot or cold, technical clothing easy to put on and take off will be useful.

 There are going to be some sections on day 3 and 4 where we are going to be running in wet shoes.
-Your favorite trainers might not be your favorite WET trainers.
+Your favourite trainers might not be your favourite WET trainers.
 Have a waterproof case for your phone and other water sensitive things.

 Everyone should take lots of blister plasters and a first aid kit with antiseptic cream, scissors, dressings for your own cures at the “hotels”.